sam-wright-1/personal-finance-automation/README.md

    1. `git clone https://github.com/airbytehq/airbyte.git`
    2. `cd airbyte`
    3. `./run-ab-platform.sh`
-   4. Go to localhost:8000 and use username:airbyte, password:password
+   4. Go to localhost:8000 in your browser and use username:airbyte, password:password
 2. Clone Superset repo into this repo (from https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/)
    1. `git clone https://github.com/apache/superset.git`
    2. `cd superset`
    3. `docker compose up`
-   4. Go to localhost:8088 and use username:admin, password:admin
+   4. Go to localhost:8088 in your browser and use username:admin, password:admin
 3. Create Postgres Container
    - `cd postgres`
    - `docker build -t personal_finance_postgres ./` (creates the docker image based on the Dockerfile in that folder)